matthid/synclib/Readme.md

 - Download and link the binary (whould work on mono-2.10.8 and .net4)

 I will add some usage code here but for now just look into the Program.fs of Yaaf.ConsoleSync which is an complete console syncronisation implementation.
+Documentation:
+See https://github.com/matthid/synclib/blob/master/Usage.md (basically usage ~ documentation for this library) Or look into the Scripting.fs which contains a gtk# application using the api.
+You can also look into the Yaaf.ConsoleSync application which is a full Console-Application using the library.

+In the future you will not have to depend on Yaaf.SyncLib.Git and Yaaf.SyncLib.Svn but for now you have to (but only for very few lines, which can be changed easily in the future).

 ## Building

 This Section will be expended in the future.